HayLahav/HayLahav/README.md

 Final degree project: "Electronic stabilization of images and videos by smartphone\laptop sensors and video processing algorithms". 📷

-I am primarily interested in the following fields:
+I am especially interested in the following fields:

 * AI and signal algorithms (such as Deep Learning, Computer Vision, image and video processing) I am mainly interested in camera and sensing technologies, for example in the field of autonomous